shankarpentyala07/DS/SystemDesign.md

+ some of the common design questions:
+1.Elevator
+2.bookmyshow
+3. social media website like Facebook,

+etc. Looking for things like how do we process the request, class diagrams and the type of database, etc used.

 This video describes how to prepare for system design interview.
 Below is all the content described in the video.
 A - Ask good questions
 B - Don't use buzzwords